mdbassit/FancySelect/README.md

 ```
 The built version will be in the `dist` directory in both minified and full copies.

+## Contributing

+If you find a bug or would like to implement a missing feature, please create an issue first before submitting a pull request (PR).

+When submitting a PR, please do not include the changes to the `dist` directory in your commits.

 ## Credit

 While this implementation may be different, most of the specifications were inspired by: